 Now, all there is left to do is to go do it!
 Whether you plan to do your own bookkeeping or hire someone to help you, remember that this is your business and you should always gut-check the advice and direction given to you by others to make sure it aligns with your plans for the future.

 Accounting and Cash Flow Action List:

 Download the Action Checklist for Accounting and Cash Flow (PDF)

 THE TOP TEN DO'S

-- Keep your business records separate from your personal records.
+- Separate out your business spending from your personal spending right away.